onqtam/headjack/src/motivation/possibilities.md

     - dead links? thing of the past - can be cached locally & preserved with merkle proofs
     - imagine wikipedia being forked with a different set of moderators - like in git
     - imagine rebuilding wikipedia on top of this graph and being able to reference each paragraph/change
-- imagine the web archive build around this
-    - when archiving media only the important parts would be saved
-        - snapshots would be created only when a new anchored publish event occurs
-        - no redundant snapshots
-        - no saving of unrelated data & html
 - being able to subscribe to changes of pages in websites that don't have an ID (not through follow (because they don't have an ID) but by other means)
 - Imagine the possible visualizations on the graph data of the hivemind
     - imagine a 3d spacial graph of the interconnected knowledge you should learn, and how as you progress you color the edges to the ideas you're studiying on as a progress bar. continue from wherever you want after pausing, explore the datapoints & the interconnectedness.
 Imagine shipping a 5GB graph in such software for anyone to experience the ideas someone is trying to communicate to them